 This high average wage can be attributed to a number of factors, including the state’s strong tourism industry.

 Many of the jobs in Florida are in the service industry, and these jobs tend to pay relatively well.
-Additionally, many of the state’s residents have high-paying professional jobs.
+Many of the state’s residents have high-paying professional jobs.

 2. Gas Prices